varnishcache-friends/libvmod-geoip2/README.md

 * varnish

-If varnish is installed in a non-standard prefix you will also need to set `PKG_CONFIG_PATH` to the appropriate directory where **varnishapi.pc** is located before running `autogen.sh` and `configure`.
+If varnish is installed in a non-standard prefix you will also need to set `PKG_CONFIG_PATH` to the directory where **varnishapi.pc** is located before running `autogen.sh` and `configure`.
 For example:

 ```
 export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig